ClickerMonkey/vuex-typescript-interface/README.md

 ### Restrictions
 - A mutation/action could require an argument, but at the moment it will appear optional.
-- Namespaced mutations/actions/mappings don't work on root state.
+- Namespaced mutations/actions/mappings don't work on root state when using `createHelpers`.